-Purchasing your dream home shouldn’t be complicated, but with all the mortgage types, acronyms, documents required, and multitude of numbers thrown at you, it can get a little confusing!
-We connected with our loan experts at loanDepot, Kelly Crowther and Richard Hedrick, to help give some insights and advice for simplifying the mortgage process.
+Purchasing your dream home shouldn’t be complicated.
+But with all the mortgage types, acronyms, required documents, and multitude of numbers thrown at you, it can get a little confusing.
+We connected with our loan experts at loanDepot, Kelly Crowther and Richard Hedrick, to give some insights and advice for simplifying the mortgage process.

 A mortgage is a debt instrument, secured by real estate as collateral.
-As a borrower you are obligated to pay back the mortgage, or “loan”, with a predetermined set number of payments.
-Put more simply, a mortgage is a type of loan that you can use to buy or refinance real estate.
-Mortgages are a critical piece of the equation given that many/most people are unable to pay cash for such a large purchase.
+As a borrower, you are obligated to pay back the mortgage—or “loan”—with a predetermined number of payments.
+To put it simply, a mortgage is a type of loan that you can use to buy or refinance real estate.
+Mortgages are a critical piece of the equation, given that most people are unable to pay cash for such a large purchase.

 Down payment amounts vary widely depending on the type of home you are purchasing and your financial situation.
-Depending on your qualifications, you could be eligible for programs that include a grant or down payment assistance allowing you to purchase your first home without a down payment.
+Depending on your qualifications, you could be eligible for programs that include grants or down payment assistance, which can allow you to purchase your first home without a down payment.
 Don’t forget that even if you purchase a home with a low down payment, there are closing costs to be paid as well.
-If you do have savings, this can allow you to purchase more property or reduce your mortgage payment.
-Again, seek out a trusted mortgage professional to begin exploring the best options for you.
+If you do have savings, increasing your down payment can reduce your monthly mortgage payment.
+Again, seek a trusted mortgage professional to begin exploring the best options for you.

 The loan experts at loanDepot recommend exploring your options early.
-Review your credit, know what you are comfortable with (not just what a lender says you qualify for), and seek a referral to a trusted mortgage professional to guide you through your options.
-This should be at NO cost to you.
+Review your credit, know what you type of payment are comfortable with, and seek a referral to a trusted mortgage professional to guide you through your options.
+Their help should come at no extra cost to you.

-Buying a new home doesn’t need to be complicated.
+Buying a new home and getting a mortgage doesn’t need to be complicated.
 Find your dream home with Brookfield Residential and follow the guidance of the loan experts at loanDepot and you’re sure to have an easy homebuying experience!
 To learn more about the process of becoming a homeowner, request more information today.

 *This blog was created in collaboration with loanDepot NMLS 174457, a United States based mortgage company.